National Sports Media Association

-The National Sports Media Association (NSMA), formerly the National Sportscasters and Sportswriters Association, is an organization of sports media members in the United States, and constitutes the American chapter of the International Sports Press Association (AIPS).
+The National Sports Media Association (NSMA), formerly the National Sportscasters and Sportswriters Association, is an American organization of sports media members in the United States, and constitutes the American chapter of the International Sports Press Association (AIPS).

 Winston-Salem, North Carolina now serves as the headquarters for the NSMA, which is responsible for the organizing and counting of all the ballots for the National, State (49 states plus D.C.), and Hall of Fame winners.
 The organization had been based in Salisbury, North Carolina until 2017.
 There are now more than 100 inductees in the Hall of Fame.
 The organization plans and funds the Annual Awards Program.

 Former television sportscaster Dave Goren serves as the NSMA's executive director.